 While there are plenty of opportunities to find a center for training near you (or even training programs online), there is something to be said for phlebotomy on the job training, and how it can jump start your career, or work as a great stepping stone to advance you in the field of medicine.

 Because phlebotomy is such an in-demand career at the moment, hospitals, clinics, and other busy medical institutions are scrambling a bit to find quality phlebotomists to fulfill the needs of patients who require blood being drawn.
-It’s not always convenient or practical to consistently wait for job applications to roll in as the next round of phlebotomy trainees begin to look for jobs, and it will always be easier to hire individuals willing to learn the procedures and protocols of their specific medical facility, without having to ‘re-train’ them, so to speak.
+It’s not always convenient or practical to consistently wait for job applications to arrive.
+The next round of phlebotomy trainees begin to look for jobs, and it will always be easier to hire individuals willing to learn the procedures and protocols of their specific medical facility, without having to ‘re-train’ them.

 Plus, when medical facilities do hire phlebotomists that have completed their training either online or in a classroom setting, they still have to train them for that facility in particular.
 This includes things like specific safety procedures, overall protocol, where things are kept, etc. While most things will always have some similarities to them, each hospital or clinic will likely do some things just a little bit differently, and a newly-hired phlebotomist or phlebotomy tech will likely be under supervision for several months before being able to work alone.

-One solution many medical facilities are looking toward to help with this issue of needed phlebotomists is to offer on the job training that can prepare up and coming phlebotomists with the right resources, techniques, and skills to perform their job at a level fit for that particular facility.
+One solution many medical facilities are looking toward to help with this issue of needed phlebotomists is to offer on the job training that can prepare phlebotomists with the right resources, techniques, and, skills to perform their job at a level fit for that particular facility.

 Keep in mind that to partake in on the job training for a phlebotomist, you have to work in a state that does not require previous phlebotomy training to be hired.
 You may be even more of an asset to the medical center you get hired at if you have any prior experience in the medical field.
 You can build on the skills you’ve already learned, and apply them to phlebotomy.

-Typically, there are two routes that go with phlebotomy career training: Either you start on the job training with prior experience in the medical field, or with no previous experience in the medical field.
+Typically, two routes go with phlebotomy career training: Either you start on the job training with prior experience in the medical field, or with no previous experience in the medical field.

 Human resources will be able to tell you about any possible openings in the phlebotomy department.
 From there, you can talk to the head of that department if there’s an opening available, and discuss why you would like to be a part of the phlebotomy team.
 Already working in the facility is a great way to get hired, even in a different department, because you’ve developed connections and have experience with the facility itself, no matter how big or small it may be.
 Most supervisors and managers will take that into consideration when they think about hiring someone to be a part of their team.